 9. Develop metrics for success

 Having metrics that you can hold your team to will go a long way in keeping your team accountable and defining their milestones.
-Let the team send you daily or weekly reports and stats of how they are progressing.
-Don’t skip this step, by all means.
+Let the team send you daily or weekly reports and stats on how they are progressing.
+Don’t skip this step, no matter what.

 When your team meets specific targets, give them little bonuses.

-There are lots of bestselling titles that show you how to building winning sales teams for your growing company.
+There are lots of bestselling titles that show you how to build winning sales teams for your growing company.
 Get these books and read them in plenty, learn from them and implement what you deem fit into your sales team.
 You can never go wrong in learning a lot about anything.
-You can only get better.
+The more well-read you are, the easier it will be to solve everyday problems in your company and build a more effective sales team.

 Do you want to add something to this article?
-Let me know through our company’s twitter page @pressfarmPR
+Let me know through our Twitter page @pressfarmPR